markkolich/havalo-client/README.md

 }
 ```

 **TIP:** For a conditional `PUT`, you can also send an `If-Match` HTTP request header with your request.
-If the SHA-1 hash sent with the request matches the current SHA-1 hash of the object, it will be *replaced*.
-If the SHA-1 hash sent with the request does *not* match the current hash of the object, the `PUT` will fail with a `409 Conflict`.
+If the SHA-1 hash sent with the `If-Match` header matches the current SHA-1 hash of the object, the object will be *replaced*.
+If the SHA-1 hash sent with the `If-Match` header does *not* match the current hash of the object, the `PUT` will fail with a `409 Conflict`.

 #### putObject(byte[], path...)